ddmitov/perl-executing-browser/README.md

   Example: ```http://local-pseudodomain/perl-debugger.function?action=select-file&command=M```
   Using the above URL, the selected file will be loaded in the Perl debugger, the ```M``` command ('Display all loaded modules') will be immediately issued and all resulting output will be displayed.
 Any command can be given later and step-by-step debugging can be performed.

-## Supported File Extensions for Local Content
+## Supported Filename Extensions for Local Content
    PEB is case-insensitive for all local filename extensions with the exception of the start page filename extensions.
    All local files can have multi-dotted names.
 * **CSS files:** ```.css```